addisonj/cacher-redis/README.md

 This is a pluggable backend for Cacher (https://github.com/addisonj/node-cacher)

 ## What is it?
-A small adapter to use node-redis
+A small adapter that uses redis as a backend

 ## Options
-CacherRedis takes the same parameters as node-redis (https://github.com/mranney/node_redis)
+CacherRedis takes the same parameters as node-redis.createClient (https://github.com/mranney/node_redis)
 ```JavaScript
 var CacherRedis = require('cacher-redis')
 var cacheBackend = new CacherRedis(host, port, opts)